 Accessorizing is generally the last step in the home design process.
 It's also the step that ties everything together and brings character to the home.
-Accessorizing is really about bringing your own sense of style and personality into your home.
-That doesn't mean it can't be overwhelming at times.
-These simple tips will give you everything you need to accessorize your home without the stress.
+Accessorizing is about bringing your sense of style and personality into your home.
+These simple tips will give you everything you need to accessorize your home without any stress.

 It can be tempting to pick up every charming accessory you find and scatter them everywhere.
 However, sometimes the most effective accessorizing is the most selective.
 Not every surface needs to be covered with something.
 Make your accessories stand out by opting for a group of 3 at most on any surface.
 This will help keep the room open, clutter-free, and it'll give the eyes a chance to rest.